Skip to main content

 77%

-• Improved graphics and gameplay mechanics compared to the first game.
+• Improved graphics and gameplay mechanics compared to the first game, with a variety of weapons and character abilities.

-• Camera controls can be frustrating and lead to disorientation during combat.
+• The camera controls are frustrating and can lead to disorientation during gameplay.

 • story